Varjyam — the forbidden window

 What is Varjyam?

-Varjyam — also called Vishaghati or Nakshatra Thyajyam — is a forbidden window in the Hindu day, keyed to whichever nakshatra the Moon occupies at sunrise.
+Varjyam — also called Vishaghati or Nakshatra Thyajyam — is a forbidden window in the Hindu day, keyed to the nakshatra the Moon occupies.
 Each of the 27 nakshatras carries a tabulated tyajya offset; the Varjyam window opens that many ghatikas after the nakshatra began and runs for four ghatikas (≈96 min).
 Because nakshatra durations vary 21–27 hours, the elastic Varjyam width drifts ~84–108 minutes day to day.

 Classical śāstra (Muhurta-chintamani, Brihat Parashara) prescribes avoiding the start of new ventures, journeys, weddings, and any śubha-karma inside Varjyam.
 Reading scripture and continuing already-begun work are not restricted.